promod/CoD-PunkBuster-Files/README.md

 ## How are files obtained?

-Files are obtained using PBSetup tool.
+Files are obtained using the [PBSetup](http://evenbalance.com/index.php?page=pbsetup.php) tool.
 Once PBSetup has been run, it creates `pbgame.htm` which contains information about available games in readable format.
 All one has to do is specify information about missing games.

 ```
 <p> game cod "Call of Duty"